frederic-perez/AmE-dictionary/data/idioms.md

 __God’s honest truth__ The absolute, unequivocal truth.
 (I.e., as if spoken by God Himself.)
 __Godwin’s law__ A maxim stating that the longer an online debate continues, the higher the likelihood that a comparison will be made to Adolf Hitler or the Nazis.
 The concept is credited to American lawyer and author Mike Godwin. _Someone in this thread will be compared to Hitler soon enough—it’s just Godwin’s law._
 __goes without saying__
-__gold rush__ :three::hammer: _VCs scramble to cash in on AI gold rush._
+__gold rush__ :four: __2__ By extension, a situation in which many people or groups enter a market due to a sudden abundance of or surge in demand for something. _The sudden ubiquity of smartphones led to a gold rush for app developers._ _VCs scramble to cash in on AI gold rush._
 __golden boy__
 __golden child__
 __golden duck__ In cricket, a batter’s score of zero after being dismissed on the very first ball they face. _It’s an embarrassing start for Egley, who leaves the pitch with a golden duck._
 __golden goose__ :four: A person, thing, or organization that is or has the potential to earn a lot of money for a long period of time.
 Taken from a folk tale of a goose that would lay a golden egg once a day, but was killed by its owner because he wanted all of its gold at once.
 __golden handcuffs__ :two: /GOL-den hand-kuhfs/ A situation that is undesirable, unenjoyable, or unfulfilling but that provides enough financial security as to make one unwilling or unable to leave.
 Lucrative incentives (financial benefits) given to an employee under certain conditions to discourage them from leaving.
-__golden ticket__ A person, thing, quality, ability, or accomplishment that provides a reliable opportunity for great financial or personal success.
+__golden ticket__ :two: A person, thing, quality, ability, or accomplishment that provides a reliable opportunity for great financial or personal success. _My programming experience is going to be my golden ticket out of this one-horse town._
+__golden touch__ The ability to earn a large amount of money or be very successful in any endeavor.
+From the Greek myth of King Midas, who was granted the ability to turn anything he touched into solid gold. _During the ’80s, he owned half of Las Vegas, but in recent years, he seems to have lost his golden touch._
 __golden years__ The years following one’s retirement (generally after the age of 65).
 __golf widow__ A woman whose husband frequently absents himself from home so as to go and play golf.
 __gomer__